koenraadhaedens/azd-avd-demo/README.md

 - **PowerShell** (for post-deployment configuration): v7.0 or later
 - **Git**: For repository cloning

-### Azure AD Domain Services Setup
+### Azure AD Domain Services
-Before deploying, ensure Azure AD DS is configured:
+Azure AD Domain Services will be automatically deployed and configured as part of this solution.
+The deployment will:
-1. Enable Azure AD Domain Services in your tenant
+1. Create and configure Azure AD DS in your tenant
-2. Configure DNS settings for your virtual network
+2. Set up DNS settings for the virtual network
-3. Note your domain name (e.g., contoso.com)
+3. Use a default domain name (configurable via parameters)

 ## Quick Start Deployment